CHAPTER 5

 5. Reflect on spin as a duel of interpretations in the construction of social reality

-Blurry lines between advertising, public relations, and propaganda present challenges
+The blurry lines between advertising, public relations, and propaganda create opportunities and challenges for media consumers and creators

 I'M AN ORIGINAL CATCHPHRASE

-Compose a Video
+Make a Video to Comment

-to Comment on Propaganda
+on Propaganda

 After selecting a specific example that interests you, work individually or with a partner to discuss the following questions: